getnamo/hydra-ue4/README.md

 Your project runtime also continues working, but your hydra does not respond.

-**Fix:** This means that you have no code added to your project, as of 4.3 your project needs code to run a plugin.
+**Fix:** This means that you have no code added to your project, the project needs code to run a plugin.
 Add any code (e.g. new pawn that doesn't do anything extra) and compile to fix.

 **Error:**